Company Logo - Home Link

 Thankfully, if you’re an Illinois resident, you’ll have an opportunity to get free admission days several times each month.

-The Museum of Science and Industry also offers residents, students, and seniors a discount of $3 no matter when they choose to come.
+The Museum of Science and Industry also offers residents, students, and seniors a savings of $3 no matter when they choose to come.

 In addition, educators from Illinois can receive a complimentary pass when registering online.

-Learn more about free and discounted admission to the Museum of Science and Industry.
+Learn more about free and reduced-price admission to the Museum of Science and Industry.

 Chicago Children’s Museum Free Days